luxonis/models/README.md

   callbacks: # callback specific parameters (check PL docs)
     test_on_finish: False # bool if should run test when train loop finishes (bool)
-    export_on_finish: False # bool if should run export when train loop finishes - should specify config block (bool)
     use_device_stats_monitor: False # bool if should use device stats monitor during training (bool)
+    export_on_finish: # run export when train loop finishes - takes parameters from export block (bool)
+      active: False
+      override_upload_directory: True # if active mlflow run then use it as upload directory (if upload active in export block)
     model_checkpoint:
       save_top_k: 3
+    upload_checkpoint_on_finish: # uploads best checkpoint based on val loss when train loop finishes
+      active: False
+      upload_directory: null # either path to s3 or mlflow, if empty mlflow then use current run - should activate mlflow in logger (string)
     early_stopping:
       active: True
       monitor: val_loss/loss